You’d like to have someone help you write your book, but you’re not sure what it will cost to hire a ghostwriter.

 So what does it cost to hire a ghostwriter?
 And is it worth the cost?

 Hiring a ghostwriter is a big step—one that should be considered carefully.

 If you want to produce an insightful, well-written look at a special time in your life, it will be worth the extra money to find an experienced, proficient ghostwriter who will go the extra mile for you.

-You can learn more about ghostwriters and ghostwriting in general on our “Finding & Working With a Ghostwriter” page.
+You can learn more about ghostwriters and ghostwriting in general on our “The Professional Ghostwriter” page.

 IF YOU’D LIKE HELP WRITING YOUR BOOK…

 Contact us!
 We’re Barry Fox and Nadine Taylor, professional ghostwriters and authors with a long list of satisfied clients and editors at major publishing houses.